morsning/react/README.md

 * The this keyword is tricky, avoiding scenarios where it ends up beeing undefined can be achieved through the use of arrow-functions.
 * In addition to the creation of the nav-bar in lecture 2 we define a function that is passed in to our search-component as a prop in order to once again alter the state of the parent from whithin the child.
 * In order to pass one or more props into a component where the component is rendered as a result of matching a certain navigation route we need to use the attribute: render

+# Deeper understanding

+This course is mainly focused on React, with that said we are required to have some knowledge about JavaScript and how it works.
+Developing a deeper understanding of how JavaScript works will help you write better code with less bugs and smarter solutions for a given problem.

+The code we have written so far has utilized a lot of features that are relatively new to JavaScript.
+The following will hopefully be somewhat familiar to you and has been used frequently throughout this first part of our course.

+* Template literals (Template strings)
+`string text ${expression} string text`

+* Classes
+class myComponent {
+constructor(props) {
+	super(props);
+	this.state = {someProperty: ‘somevalue’}
+  }
+}

+* Destructuring assignment (Array destructuring and Object destructuring)

+* Arrow functions () => { statements }

+All of the above was features of javascript was introduced in ECMAScript 2015.

+Knowing these features and understanding the terminology used to describe them will both give you a larger toolbox for solving problems but also help help you in finding solutions to a given problem.

+In addition to the newly added features of JavaScript mentioned above there’s a couple of other things we need to understand in order to write code behaving as we are expecting.

+## JavaScript datatypes

+in Javascript there are 8 data types, 7 of them are what we call primitive data types and 1 is not.
+The primitive data types behave a bit different than the remaining data type.
+The seven primitives all define what we refer to as immutable values the last one is mutable.

+The primitive data types:
+* Boolean,
+* Null,
+* Undefined,
+* Number,
+* BigInt,
+* String,
+* Symbol

+The remaining data type is not primitive and is the:
+* Object

+When assigning a value of a primitive data type to a variable which we subsequently pass as an argument when calling some function we are passing this variable by value and not by reference.
+What this means is that the function being called gets the actual value of the variable we are passing in rather then the variable itself.
+Within the function the parameter assigned this value has no connection to the variable we passed in.
+Changing the value of this parameter will not affect the value of the variable used as argument in the function call.
+In contrast when we call a function passing a variable where the value is of the data type Object we are passing this object by reference.
+When altering the value of the parameter from inside of our function we are altering the value of the variable passed in.

+Values of a primitive data type are what we refer to as immutable values, immutable values cannot be changed in contrast to mutable values.
+Here is an example: if we assign a string to a variable we would be able to view a single character in the string though referencing the characters index, someWord[3]
+However if we attempt to change the value of character number 4 using following syntax: someWord[3] = ‘X’ the variable would still contain the exact same string.
+A variable which contains a mutable value on the other hand can be modified.
+We can for instance change the value of a certain property on a JavaScript Object or add an element to an Array.

+When working with Redux and creating our reducers we need to avoid mutation.
+We do not want to mutate an object and return the altered version.
+We always want to return a completely new object unrelated to the previous one.
+Failing to follow this pattern will most likely result in undesired behavior.
+As an example mutating instead of returning a new object within some reducer can affect however a component re-renders or not.
+Through avoiding mutations when altering state we are also avoiding possible side-effects that could emerge from changing a value in the reducer which affects all other references to the specific object across the application.

+Since only Objects are mutable in contrast to our primitives we only need to think about this pattern when passing in Objects to our reducers, like Arrays or JavaScript Objects.
+In our reducer we want to return a new array or a new object and not an mutated version of the previous State.